project-gemmi/gemmi/docs/grid.rst

 Volumetric grid
 ===============

-When working with macromolecular models we often use 3D data on an evenly spaced, rectangular grid.
+Macromolecular models are often accompanied by 3D data on an evenly spaced, rectangular grid.
-The data may represent the electron density, a mask of the protein area, or any other scalar data.
+The data may represent electron density, a mask of the protein area, or any other scalar data.

 In Gemmi such a data is stored in a class called Grid.